mainul123/Project-for-Compsci/README.md

 Working with inverted indexes developed from files.

 ### Intended Extension(s):
- - Using a graph library to provide visualizations
+ - Using a graph library to provide visualizations of data
  - Storing and utilizing word information (i.e., position, occurrences)
  - Word Stemming
 ### Test instructions/information